 Shipping containers weigh more than two tons.
 They need to be carefully checked for rust before stacking them.
-Improper stacking can jeopardize the safety of workers at the shipping yard.
+Improper stacking can jeopardize the safety of workers in the shipping yard.

 Stacking containers correctly means stacking one corner post on top of another.
 The corner posts must be positioned in alignment to maintain structural stability.

-To avoid collapse of one container, place two smaller containers on top of it.
+To avoid the collapse of one container, place two smaller containers on top of it.